GiannisKarampinis/mongodb-demo/README.md

 ## $group

-Groups documents by a specified key and can perform aggregations on the grouped data.
+Groups documents by a specified key/identifier-expression and apply the accumulator expressions to each group.

 ```javascript
 { $group: { _id: "$field", total: { $sum: "$amount" } } }